Housing | Location

 How long have fire-impacted people been at their current address?

-Most survey respondents who live in temporary housing have been at their current address for a relatively short period.
-60% of participants have lived in their current temporary housing for less than six months.
-This suggests that most fire-affected individuals living in temporary housing have had to move more than once since the wildfires.
+Most survey respondents who lived in temporary housing one year after the fires had been at their current address for a relatively short period.
+Even in 2025, almost a quarter of participants have lived in their current temporary housing for less than six months, but there has been a steady reduction in short-term stays.
+More than 30% of respondents have been at their current place for more than a year, up from roughly 5-10% in the first three surveys.
+This suggests that most fire-affected individuals who are still in temporary housing have moved more than once since the wildfires.
 Housing instability is known to have negative impacts across all areas of life, including mental health, employment and children's education.
+But there has been a steady increase in the proportion of survey respondents who have been at their current temporary place for at least six months.
+This suggests that many fire-affected individuals have been able to stay at their current temporary housing, providing at least some degree of increased housing stability compared to before.

 UHERO